aws-samples/sample-agents4energy-agent-template-alpha/docs/model-configuration.md

 1. **Navigate to Your Application**
    - Go to the AWS Amplify page: https://us-east-1.console.aws.amazon.com/amplify/apps
    - Click on your application (e.g., "sample-agents4energy-agent-template-alpha")
-   - Click on the deployed branch (e.g., "no-guest-access")
+   - Click on the deployed branch (e.g., "main")

 2. **Access Functions**
    - Click on "Functions" in the left sidebar